CommWebTeam/gen_dw_format/README.md

 - removes the French logiterms that Dreamweaver generates (which don't properly function).

 - makes all space hexcodes consistent by converting invisible non-breaking spaces (where it just looks like a regular space in the editor) into regular spaces.
-- replaces all multispaces with single spaces.
+- replaces all multispaces with single spaces for neatness.
 You should apply source formatting in Dreamweaver to fix indentation if you include this check.
 - removes empty attribute-less tags, and replaces all attribute-less tags that consist solely of spaces or nbsp; with a single regular space.
+- removes extra spaces before closing p, li, th, and td tags for neatness.

 - replaces fancy quotes with regular quotes.
 - replaces the HTML entities for fancy quotes rsquo, lsquo, rdquo, and ldquo with regular quotes.